The Ultimate Ignition Poker Review

 Anonymous tables are brilliant

-The timing couldn’t have been more perfect, as interest in poker has waned over the past decade and the rush of new recreational chip-donators slowed to a trickle.
+The timing couldn’t have been more perfect, as interest in poker has waned over the past decade and the rush of new recreational chip-donators has slowed to a trickle.

 With games becoming tighter and tougher, Ignition Poker took action to make sure their perenially-soft games stayed inviting to inexperienced players.